-JG Afrika salutes all those hard-working, mostly unappreciated people who work in non-profit organisations throughout our country, as they go about the tasks of developing young people and of uplifting poor communities.
-It is our pleasure to highlight the sterling work done by two such Cape Town-based organisations with which we recently had the privilege to interact.
+JG Afrika is proud to participate with non-profit organisations throughout the country via our corporate social investment programme (CSI), and we salute all those hard-working, mostly unappreciated people who make it their goal to develop young people and uplift poor communities.
+We highlight the sterling work done by two such Cape Town-based organisations with which we recently had the privilege to interact.

 HITTING THE HOOPS